Surgery on the foot, ankle, or lower leg is usually performed by podiatric surgeons.

 In general, bunion surgery calls for an incision in the top or side of the big toe joint and removal or realignment of soft tissue bone to relieve pain and restore normal alignment to the joint.

 The surgeon may insert tiny wires, stitches, or screws to stabilize a severely deformed joint.
-Corn Removal

 Removal of corns is typically performed during an office visit.
 During the procedure, the corn is trimmed by shaving the dead layers of skin off with a scalpel.
 People with poor circulation or eyesight are discouraged from performing this kind of procedure themselves.
-Cyst Removal

 Ganglion masses, or cysts, are normally removed through surgery.
 Most cyst removal surgeries are performed on an outpatient basis.
 Contact our office to have this procedure performed.